tnmsoft/betadocs/_docs/dashboard-designer/data-analysis/expression-constants-operators-and-functions.md

 ---
 # Expression Constants, Operators, and Functions

-The DevExpress Dashboard uses criteria language that you can use in various DevExpress products for building expressions.
+The Web Dashboard uses criteria language that you can use for building expressions.
 An expression is a string that evaluates some value.
 The criteria language is based on the the cross-platform library with some additions and subtractions specific for dashboards.
 This topic details basic and dashboard-specific constants, operators, and functions.

 The tables below contain constants, operators, and functions you can use in dashboard expressions.